FirmwGuy/CEP/docs/L1_BOUND/BONDS-AND-CONTEXTS.md

     cepFacetPolicy policy;              /* retry / failure contract */
 } cepFacetSpec;
 ```
 Layer 1 uses these specs to know which enzymes to schedule when a context appears.
-Work items store the context handle, facet tag, and checkpoint metadata; completion clears the queue entry and writes the facet cell under `/data/CEP/L1/facets`.
+Work items store the context handle, facet tag, and checkpoint metadata; completion clears the queue entry under `/bonds/facet_queue/<facet-tag>/<context-hash>` and writes the facet cell under `/data/CEP/L1/facets/<facet-tag>/<context-hash>`.

 ### Concurrency and Ordering
 Layer 1 never bypasses the kernel's heartbeat discipline.
 All helpers: